 - help (v.)

-- Old English helpan (class III strong verb; past tense healp, past participle holpen) "help, support, succor; benefit, do good to; cure, amend," from Proto-Germanic *helpan (cognates: Old Norse hjalpa, Old Frisian helpa, Middle Dutch and Dutch helpen, Old High German helfan, German helfen), from PIE root *kelb- "to help" (cognates: Lithuanian selpiu "to support, help").
+- Old English helpan "help, support, succor; benefit, do good to; cure, amend" (transitive, class III strong verb; past tense healp, past participle holpen), from Proto-Germanic *helpan (source also of Old Norse hjalpa, Old Frisian helpa, Middle Dutch and Dutch helpen, Old High German helfan, German helfen), from PIE root *kelb- "to help" (source also of Lithuanian selpiu "to support, help").

 - help (n.)

-- Old English help (m.), helpe (f.) "assistance, succor;" see help (v.).
+- Old English help (m.), helpe (f.) "assistance, succor," from help (v.).
 Most Germanic languages also have the noun form, such as Old Norse hjalp, Swedish hjälp, Old Frisian helpe, Dutch hulp, Old High German helfa, German Hilfe.
 Use of help as euphemism for "servant" is American English, 1640s, originally in New England.
 Bartlett (1848) describes it as "The common name in New England for servants, and for the operatives in a cotton or woollen factory."

 A domestic servant of American birth, and without negro blood in his or her veins ... is not a servant, but a 'help.'
 'Help wanted,' is the common heading of advertisements in the North, when servants are required.
 [Chas.
 Mackay, "Life and Liberty in America," 1859].

 Though help also meant "assistant, helper, supporter" in Middle English (c.
 1200).